 Final Thoughts On Mysterium

 The whole game feels very high-quality; the screen is beautifully designed and comes in handy if you’re a Dungeons and Dragons fan like me.
 What better way to shield your notes and rolls from your pesky party?
 But I digress.
 The game makers have thought of everything, even providing little character pouches for your anonymous votes at the end of the game, which double up as envelopes for your correct cards.

 Even the ghost’s discards are marked with three little ravens, which perch on top of the screen.
 You can name them and they can be your friends.
 Being a ghost is lonely when your only mode of communication consists of ‘one knock for no, two knocks for yes’ every time someone takes a guess at a card.

-There’s so much to love if you like a detailed board game that changes every time you play it.
+There’s so much to love about Mysterium if you like a detailed board game that changes every time you play it.